cchiw/Diderot-Dev-Examples/dfn_fem/README.md

 >*Note* `callDiderot_observ()` is the name of the function in *observ_init.c* we want to call.

 ### 4. Running the whole thing (run.sh)
+Install  [Firedrake](https://www.firedrakeproject.org/download.html "Firedrake") and Activate with
+> source firedrake/bin/activate

+Change path to Diderot-Dev compiler in  *data/makedefs.gmk* and in *X1/observ.diderot*

 Make and run
 > make observ_init.so
 > python observ.py